semver/semver/semver.md

 patch version MUST be reset to zero.
 For instance: 1.1.3 -> 2.0.0 and 2.1.7 ->
 2.2.0.

-1. A pre-release version MAY be denoted by appending a dash and a qualifying string immediately following the patch version.
-The qualifying string is comprised of a mandatory identifier and an optional sequence number.
-If the sequence number is used, it MUST be separated from the identifier by a period.
-Identifiers MUST be comprised of only alphanumerics plus dash [0-9A-Za-z-].
+1. A pre-release version MAY be denoted by appending a dash and a series of dot separated identifiers immediately following the patch version.
+Identifiers MUST be comprised of only ASCII alphanumerics and dash [0-9A-Za-z-].
-Sequence numbers MUST be comprised of only digits [0-9].
 Pre-release versions satisfy but have a lower precedence than the associated normal version.
-Precedence SHOULD be determined by lexicographic ASCII sort order of the identifier followed by numeric sort order of the sequence number.
-If the sequence number is absent, it MUST be considered to be zero.
-For example:
-1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 <
-1.0.0.
+Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7, 1.0.0-x.7.z.92.

 1. A build version MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch version or pre-release version.
 Identifiers MUST be comprised of only ASCII alphanumerics and dash [0-9A-Za-z-].
 Build versions satisfy and have a higher precedence than the associated normal version.
+Examples: 1.0.0+build.1, 1.3.7+build.11.e0f985a.

+1. Precedence MUST be calculated by separating the version into major, minor, patch, pre-release, and build identifiers in that order.
+Major, minor, and patch versions are always compared numerically.
+Pre-release and build version precedence MUST be determined by comparing each dot separated identifier as
-Precedence SHOULD be determined by comparing each dot separated identifier as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or dashes are compared lexically in ASCII sort order.
+follows: identifiers consisting of only digits are compared numerically and identifiers with letters or dashes are compared lexically in ASCII sort order.
 Numeric identifiers always have lower precedence than non-numeric identifiers.
+Example: 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-beta.2 < 1.0.0-beta.11 <
-For example: 1.3.7+1.0.0 < 1.3.7+build < 1.3.7+build.2.b8f12d7 < 1.3.7+build.11.e0f985a.
+1.0.0-rc.1 < 1.0.0-rc.1+build.1 < 1.0.0 < 1.0.0+0.3.7 < 1.3.7+build <
+1.3.7+build.2.b8f12d7 < 1.3.7+build.11.e0f985a.

 1. Once a versioned package has been released, the contents of that version MUST NOT be modified.
 Any modifications must be released as a new version.